felixheck/bissle/README.md

 ## Introduction

 This [hapi](https://github.com/hapijs/hapi) plugin enanbles an additional reply interface to paginate a response in a RESTful and [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-06) compliant manner.
-So the response accordingly splices the initial response; extends it with meta information about the count of entries per page, the total count and the current page; adds a link map for HALicious navigation and appends the fitting `Link` header.
+So the plugin accordingly splices the initial response; extends it with meta information about the count of entries per page, the total count and the current page; adds a link map for HALicious navigation and appends the fitting `Link` header.
 It is not a middleware-like plugin, so you could control the usage by yourself.
-Because of this it works perfectly in combination with HAL plugins like [halacious](https://github.com/bleupen/halacious).
+Because of this, it works perfectly in combination with HAL plugins like [halacious](https://github.com/bleupen/halacious).

 The plugin is implemented in ECMAScript 6, therefore the development dependencies are based on `babel`.
 Additionally `eslint` and `tape` are used to grant a high quality implementation.